intrinsic-propensity/turing-machine/README.md

-# turing
-Exploiting the UTM
+# Arbitrary Code Execution in the Universal Turing Machine

 This is an implementation of the Universal Turing Machine as presented in Minsky, Computation: Finite and infinite machines, 1967, Chapter 7.